isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 Travellers will be denied boarding by their airline or ferry if they are:
 - diagnosed with COVID-19 infection 14 days or less, from the date of travel; and/or
-- tested positive on the COVID-19 PCR test within <u>48 hours</u> before departure for Singapore.
+- tested positive on the COVID-19 test within <u>48 hours</u> before departure for Singapore.

 #### 6. How will I be informed of my COVID-19 test result?